JManzur/ec2-bastion-host/README.md

 ## Resources deployed by this manifest:

-- Linux EC2 with [fail2band](https://www.fail2ban.org/wiki/index.php/Main_Page) installed
+- Linux EC2.
-- Security Group
+- Security Group.

 ## Tested with: